w3c/web-nfc/EXPLAINER.md

 Web NFC is only available to top-level, secure browsing contexts, and origins must first request the “nfc” permission while handling a user gesture.
-To then perform a read or write, the web page must be visible when the user touches their device to an NFC tag.
+To then perform a read or write, the web page must be visible when the user touches an NFC tag with their device.
 The browser uses haptic feedback to indicate a tap.
 Access to the NFC radio is blocked if the display is off or the device is locked.
 For backgrounded web pages, receiving and pushing NFC content are suspended.

-We believe Web NFC is an easy to use, and very webby API that web developers would be comfortable with, and at the same time that it is low-level and flexible enough so that users can get the full potential out of NDEF and even integrate with legacy solutions.
+We believe Web NFC is an easy to use API that web developers will be comfortable with, and at the same time that it is low-level and flexible enough so that users can get the full potential out of NDEF and even integrate with legacy solutions.

 ## Goals